bautheac/fewISOs/README.md

 The exchanges dataset corresponds to the ISO 10383 standard that defines four alphanumeric character Market Identifier Codes (MIC).
-These are unique identification codes used to identify securities trading exchangestrading platforms and regulated or non-regulated markets as sources of prices and related information in order to facilitate automated processing
+These are unique identification codes used to identify securities trading exchanges, trading platforms and regulated or non-regulated markets as sources of prices and related information in order to facilitate automated processing